Page-bottom layout change on the way. Details here.

 - What I Like About You has a different spin on this for every single character.
 The most prominent versions were the straight-play with Holly & Vince in "Halloween" (an episode full of angst from both, followed by the "30-seconds-later" thing) and the subversion with Val & Vic throughout season 4 (they probably did it on their drunken wedding night, but Val doesn't remember; either way, they don't go again until after their "formal" wedding in the finale, by which time both are more than ready).

 - In season two of True Blood, Hoyt and Jessica lose their virginity to each other.
-Then later, they later found out when they found out that vampires who die with their hymen intact will continue to regrow it and so had to find alternative ways to express their love.
+Then later, they later found out that vampires who die with their hymen intact will continue to regrow it and so had to find alternative ways to express their love.

 - This is probably a good demonstration of why the realistic, loving relationship between the two characters saved Jessica from the Scrappy heap.